Connect with us

 “I’m confident that should (the bill) make it through the process and become law, it will be fully vetted and be a good law in which the public and law enforcement understand and respect,” he said.

 HB 448 is under consideration by the Judiciary B Committee.
-Tuesday is the deadline for all committees to out bills to be considered by the full House of Representatives or Senate.
+Tuesday is the deadline for all committees to report out bills to be considered by the full House of Representatives or Senate.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.